 As I said I liked to keep my style simple and straightforward.
 I avoid anything too fussy or complicated because I just want to be able to walk out the door as quickly as possible.
 The one way I can manage that is to always ask myself if my outfit is balanced.
 Volume with something streamlined; embellished with something quite understated; long with something short.
 This gives me the fashion equilibrium I need to always feel that my outfit is on point.

-I’m all for experimenting and taking a fashion risk here and there but there are some things I always make sure to avoid.
+I’m all for experimenting and taking a style risk here and there but there are some things I always make sure to avoid.
 These fashion sins can often subdue the impact of an outfit by taking away its polish–which is often the last thing you want when you walk out the door!

-The below is a brief list of really simple things to combat so you can ensure that you always look great every single day.
+The below is a short, easy to follow list of simple things that you can do to ensure that you always look great every single day.
+I definitely swear by them and follow them when it comes to my wardrobe.
 And I’m always open to new additions to the list so if you have any suggestions let me know in the comments below.